 Like me, my four children are fascinated with Ayurveda and have been able to embrace it, especially the concept of using herbs to treat any ailment.
 This inspired me to teach the value of the ‘kitchen pharmacy’ which empowers us to listen to our bodies and use food, herbs and exercise as medicine to heal and balance body, mind and soul.

 Massage is a huge part of Ayurveda, with daily abhyanga (massage) recommended.
 It not only serves to keep the skin supple and unblock stuck energy (which can cause pain, wrinkles or disease) but in ancient Sanskrit Sneha (or oil) is the same word as ‘Love’.
 One could say, massage is the application of love.

-I am based at Equilibrium Natural Health Centre, 23 Leafield Way, Corsham in Wiltshire SN13 9RS.
-If preferred, I will travel to see you in your home at an additional charge of £15.
+I am based at Equilibrium Natural Health Centre, Corsham in Wiltshire, but if preferred, I will travel to see you in your home at an additional charge of £15.

 - Swedish Massage Level 3

 - Diploma in Ayurvedic Therapies

 - Marma Therapy in Ayurveda

 - Ayurvedic Massage